 More recent research in Nature journal found that consuming caffeine may boost long term memory.

-But Steven E. Meredith, postdoctoral research fellow at The Johns Hopkins University School of Medicine, told Medical News Today that, perhaps due to widespread consumption, many of us forget that caffeine is a psychoactive substance - a drug that crosses the blood-brain barrier to stimulate the central nervous system.
+However, Steven E. Meredith, a postdoctoral research fellow at The Johns Hopkins University School of Medicine, told Medical News Today that many people forget that caffeine is a psychoactive substance.
+This may be due to widespread consumption.

 "Unlike most other psychoactive substances, caffeine use is socially acceptable, and the drug is widely used.
 In fact, caffeine is the most commonly used psychoactive substance in the world.